Posted by: Northwest Eye in General on October 26, 2025

 Shingles, or herpes zoster, is a viral infection that can understandably cause concern.
 It results from the reactivation of the varicella-zoster virus, the same virus responsible for chickenpox.
 After recovering from chickenpox, this virus can remain dormant in nerve tissues and may reactivate later in life.
 Factors such as stress or a weakened immune system often trigger this reactivation.

-When shingles on eyelid affects the area around the eye, it presents as herpes zoster ophthalmicus (HZO).
+When shingles affects the area around the eye, it presents as herpes zoster ophthalmicus (HZO).
 This can lead to painful rashes, swelling, and serious complications, including vision loss if not addressed quickly.
 We understand that the delicate skin around the eye and its proximity to the organ make it especially vulnerable to the virus’s effects, which is why early detection and intervention are so crucial.

 Approximately half of the cases of V1 varicella-zoster virus reactivation involve the eye, leading to conditions like keratitis and uveitis.
 These conditions can significantly impair vision, and we want to reassure you that there are ways to mitigate these risks.
 Recent studies indicate that the recombinant herpes zoster vaccine can reduce the risk of developing herpes zoster by about 97% for adults aged 50 to 69 and 90% for those aged 70 and older.
 This highlights the importance of vaccination as a preventive measure.